hanfengzhai/PIDOC/README.md

 ## What is PIDOC?

 PIDOC is based on [PINNs](https://maziarraissi.github.io/PINNs/), is a general framework can be used for control nonlinear dynamics, achieved by the encoded control trajectory in the losses.
-Right now, PIDOC has only been used for control the [van der Pol systems](https://www.sciencedirect.com/topics/mathematics/van-der-pols-equation).
+Right now, PIDOC has only been used for control the [van der Pol systems](https://www.sciencedirect.com/topics/mathematics/van-der-pols-equation) ([Zhai & Sands, 2022](https://doi.org/10.3390/math10030453)).
 However, if carefully tuned, it can be applied to more complex systems.

 ## How to use PIDOC?

+## Why does PIDOC work?

+## What's the limitation?

 ***